From remembered space to physical space

 Various sizes

 The project proposes a translation of sensory memory into physical space, exploring how memory—fragmentary, subjective, and embodied—can acquire material form through installation.
 The starting point is love as a foundational experience, understood not as an abstract emotion, but as a bodily and perceptual imprint that leaves a structure in memory.
 It is a sculptural installation composed of clouds made of paper, cotton, and string, accompanied by suspended paper birds.
-These fragile and organic materials evoke primal refuges—nests, cradles, cavities—associated with the first loving environment.
-The space activates the synesthetic dimension of memory through sound and smell: a lullaby passed down from generation to generation (sung now by me as I sang it to my children) and the aroma of violet candies.
+These fragile and organic materials evoke primordial refuges -nests, cradles, hollows- associated with the first loving environment.
+The space activates the synesthetic dimension of memory through sound and smell: a lullaby passed down through generations (which I now sing, just as I once sang it to my children) and the aroma of violet candies.
 The resulting atmosphere invites the visitor to reconnect with an early state of calm and protection.
-The work transforms memory into physical presence: a place that is not thought about, but inhabited.
-An immersive environment where the body recognizes that which precedes words: the sensation of initial love.
+The work transforms memory into physical presence: a place not merely thought of, but inhabited An immersive environment where the body recognizes that which precedes words: the sensation of primal love.